Researchers around the world are looking at better ways to assess and treat cancer pain.

 Drugs to treat pain

-Researchers are looking at a drug called Sativex for cancer pain that other strong painkillers don’t control.
+Researchers have been looking at a drug called Sativex for cancer pain that other strong painkillers don’t control.
 The main active ingredients of Sativex are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Both of these ingredients come from the cannabis (marijuana) plant.